Do you live in a safe neighbourhood? Here’s how to tell

 Neighbourhood Policing Team

 Neighbourhood Policing Teams work closely with residents, businesses and community groups to address local problems including crime and anti-social behaviour.
+A safe neighbourhood is one where the police are visible and solving crime quickly.

 Sex offenders and Sarah’s law